bealim17/deepreach-bl/README.md

 ## Modifications for DeepReach Assessment
 * `dynamics/dynamics.py`: a new "Dubins2D" class was added
-* `experiments/experiments.py`: a new plotting case when z-axis = -1 for visualizing a 1x3 plot where columns are for different give time, t.
+* `experiments/experiments.py`: a new plotting case when z-axis = -1 for visualizing a 1x3 plot where columns are for different given times, t.

 ## Running DeepReach Assessment
 For this assessment's part 1, I ran: